HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/build-model/index.rst

-If you have followed the :ref:`installation instructions <installation>`, you can follow this tutorial to use Colibri to implement the Les Houches parametrisation model, which is described in the :ref:`theory section <lh_theory>`.
+If you have followed the :ref:`installation instructions <installation>`, you can follow this tutorial to use Colibri to implement the Les Houches parametrisation model, which is described in :ref:`this section <lh_theory>`.

-This parametrisation is simple enough for us to exemplify the use of Colibri, while still being realistic enough that this tutorial can be used as a template for other, more complex parametrisations or models.
+This parametrisation is simple enough for us to exemplify the use of Colibri, while still being realistic enough that this tutorial can be used as a template for other, more complex models.

 First, we will provide a :ref:`description <lh_theory>` of the Les Houches model, establishing how many and which are the free parameters to be fitted. since